ayman-bmr/miscstudio/README.md

 - 🚀 Full-stack web app built with **Next.js**
 - 🗄️ **Prisma ORM** for database access
 - 🐘 **PostgreSQL** hosted on **Supabase**
-- 🎨 Manage apps and games
+- 🎨 Manage applications and games
 - 🔐 Secure authentication with Supabase

 ---